Introduction

 is the proposal id.

-Vote a proposal
+Vote on a proposal

-), you can send a vote with the following command:
+Only delegators and delegates can vote on proposals.
+Assuming you fall into one of these categories, you can send a vote with the following command:

 namada client vote-proposal \